ticketbooth-solutions/Ticketbooth.Scanner/README.md

 ## Usage

 The goal of Ticketbooth scanner is to eventually run on WASM and be fully configurable in the app.
-For now, to use Ticketbooth scanner, simply clone the project and configure the app settings with your wallet and contract details, then you are ready to deploy it.
+For now, to use Ticketbooth scanner, simply clone the project and configure the app settings with your node and smart contract details, then you are ready to deploy it.

 ## Resources